-Although a direct invocation of the word "subsidiarity" is altogether absent from the writings of Saint Benedict, his teachings nonetheless appear to invoke its meaning.
-More specifically, it appears that subsidiarity at least informs (if not governs) the internal affairs of each Benedictine monastery.
+Although a direct invocation of the word "subsidiarity" is altogether absent from affairs of each Benedictine monastery.
 Further, this principle could also potentially apply to the autonomy of each independent monastery.
-Finally, the Rule of Saint Benedict is ultimately concerned with preventing centralized authorities from encroaching upon the "natural autonomy and independent life and power" inherent in each individual.
-229 As a ca carry out through their effective competence and more accurate knowledge of local conditions should be left to them.
+Finally, the Rule of Saint Benedict is ultimately concerned with preventing centralized authorities from encroaching upon the carry out through their effective competence and more accurate knowledge of local conditions should be left to them.
 It belongs to the organs of the congregation to help the efforts of the individual communities with fraternal advice and aid, to coordinate their efforts toward common goals, and to correct abuses if any should creep in; they also represent them before ecclesiastical and civil authorities.
 According to the principle of pluralism, the monasteries' specific characteristics and special tasks are to be recognized and the diversity of their gifts are to be directed toward the harmony of common goals lest the unity of the Congregation be endangered.").